tuanlda78202/TP/README.md

 # Transportation planning between
 Write a program to find the most optimal logistic route to transport goods between 2 warehouses located in 2 cities(e.g., warehouse in Hanoi and Vinh city).
 The warehouse system is divided into two types: main warehouse and secondary warehouse.
 ## Collaborators
 We are sophomore, major in Data Science and Artificial Intelligence at Hanoi University of Science and Technology.
-Under the guidance of our lecturer, Professor Muriel Visani, we will together solve this problem.
+Under the guidance of our lecturer, Professor Muriel Visani, we together solve this problem.

 | Name                         | Student ID       | Mail                                      |
 | :---                         |    :----:        |          ---:                             |